 Louisiana 2002 2010 The state has a set of leadership standards that are anchored to what successful principals do to improve student achievement for all students.
 The Standards for School Principals in Louisiana are in place.
 The standards are based on the ISLLC standards and the Educational Leadership Constituent Council Standards for Advanced Programs in Educational Leadership.
 The state's leadership standards are aligned with the ISLLC standards.
 They focus on principals leading learning and are performance based.
 The state has developed policies regarding the process and criteria for identifying promising school leaders.
 The state's new leader certification includes an optional level for teacher-leaders.
 There are rigorous criteria for admissions, and there is university-district collaboration in the selection of candidates.
 Principal preparation programs focus on the role of the principal in leading learning that results in student academic achievement.
 The standards focus on leaders developing a vision of students as lifelong learners and on teaching and learning.
 Preparation programs focus on instructional leadership and consequences in place for failure to meet program approval.
-Principal preparation programs include substantial field-based experiences that prepare principals to lead school improvement.
-Field experiences are aligned with National Council for Accreditation of Teacher Educators (NCATE) requirements.
+Principal preparation programs include sub stantial field-based experiences that prepar principals to lead school improvement.
 Districts oversee field experiences, and candidate performance is assessed rigorously.
-5. There is a performance-based, tiered system of leader licensure consistent with state leadership standards that results in improved student outcomes.
-The state plans to have the Educational Leader Certificate Level I (beginning) and Level II (experienced) two-tiered licensure system in place in 2003.
-The state recognizes beginning and experienced principal licensure.
+5. There is a performance-based, tiered syste of leader licensure consistent with state leadership standards that results in improve student outcomes.
+Certificate Level I (beginning) and Level II The state recognizes beginning and experienced principal licensure.
 Principal licensure is used to support continued professional growth and includes incentives to retain successful veteran principals.
 6. There are multiple pathways to school leadership.
 There is an alternative pathway for individuals holding a master's degree who are seeking to add educational leader certification.
 Nonprofits such as New Leaders for New Schools and Advanced Innovative Education can be certified as preparation programs without having a connection to a university.
-There is a teacher-leader certification in place.
+There is a teacher- leader certification in place.